 Put yourself on the Apollo rocket, looking back at planet Earth.
 Imagine the blue of the oceans, continental shapes, emerald greens, ochre, gold, swirling clouds, twinkling lights of large cities and the infinite dark of the universe beyond.

 Now imagine your business five years from now from the same extraterrestrial perspective.
 Can you see the entire eco-system that is your business?
 Imagine you can zoom in and see the inner workings—your employees, your suppliers, your customers, your neighbors.
 What does it look like?
 How does it feel?

 As Einstein said, “No problem can be solved from the same level of consciousness that created it.”
 You must shift your perspective from working in your business to working on your business as a strategic thinker.
 You’ll need to look at the bigger, more distant picture, much like an astronaut sees Earth from a different place than the rest of us.

-As the entrepreneur in your business, your primary role is to paint a detailed picture of your future company once it’s built.
-This is your vision.
-This is what ‘New Co’ will look like once it’s complete.
+As the Entrepreneur in your business, your primary role is to paint a detailed picture of your future company once it’s built.
+This is your Strategic Objective.
+This is what New Co will look like once it’s complete.

-Please note I said ‘beautiful and simple’, but I didn’t say easy!
+Please note I said "beautiful" and "simple," but I didn’t say easy!

 In order to create an EMyth business, you must create a systematized business.
-You must move from your existing method of solving problems in ‘Old Co’ to a new, more strategic way of solving problems—‘New Co.’
+You must move from your existing method of solving problems in Old Co to a new, more strategic way of solving problems—New Co.
 It's absolutely critical to the future growth and success of your business.

 Introducing The Seven Essential Systems